Sonic & Sega All-Stars Racing: Development

 Following the release of Sega Superstars Tennis, Sumo Digital decided to do a racing title, based on their experience with recent Out Run titles.
 In an early prototype of the game, Sonic raced on foot, Dr. Eggman rode an Eggpod with legs, Tails flew in a biplane, Amy Rose drove a car, and Gilius Thunderhead from Golden Axe rode one of the Chickenleg creatures from the game.
 This version, however, was reportedly not fun to play, largely due to the varying sizes between the different characters, but also because the drift mechanic wouldn't work with racers who were on foot.
 It was later revised so that everyone would be in cars, bikes, or modified flyers.
 The game is also the last in the series to utilize the Sonic the Hedgehog voice cast from 4Kids Entertainment that was first introduced with the English-language release of Sonic X in 2003 (with the exception of Mike Pollock who continues to voice Dr. Eggman).

 At Summer of Sonic 2009, Steve Lycett, executive producer and Travis Ryan, lead designer of Sonic & Sega All-Stars Racing were present for a Q&A session.
 A PlayStation 3 demo was also available for attendees to play.
 It was identical to the Comic-Con demo.
 On November 25, 2009, a special press event about the game was held in France, where the DS version made its playable debut.

-Banjo and Kazooie from the Banjo-Kazooie series appear as a playable character exclusive to the Xbox 360 version of the game, based on their appearance in Banjo-Kazooie: Nuts & Bolts.
+Banjo & Kazooie from the Banjo-Kazooie series appear as a playable character exclusive to the Xbox 360 version of the game, based on their appearance in Banjo-Kazooie: Nuts & Bolts.
 Sumo collaborated with Banjo-Kazooie development studio Rare for the character's inclusion, with Rare giving Sumo access to their asset library as well as designing and modeling Banjo and Kazooie's in-game vehicle.
 The Xbox 360 version also features playable Avatars, while the Wii version includes playable Miis.

 Three demos of the game were released: The first, for the Xbox 360, was released on the Xbox Live Marketplace on February 8, 2010.
 The second, for the Nintendo DS, was released via the Nintendo Channel on February 15, 2010.
 The third, for the PlayStation 3, was made available on the PlayStation Network Store on February 18, 2010.